Interval Rearrangement Ensembles: Classical IETs

-This transformation of an IET is easier to understand in the `two rows notation' (\ref{eq:two-rows-notation}): if the subinterval labeled $\pi_\be^{-1}(d)$ is shorter than the one labeled $\pi_\en^{-1}(d)$, then in the upper row the symbol $\pi_\be^{-1}(d)$ is removed from the rightmost place in the row and inserted in the same row straight to the right of $\pi_\en^{-1}(d)$ (which symbol takes some position there, being one of $\pi_\be^{-1}(1),\pi_\be^{-1}(2),\dots,\pi_\be^{-1}(d)$), while the lower row does not change; otherwise, the upper row does not change, while in the lower row the symbol $\pi_\en^{-1}(d)$ is moved from the rightmost place to the place right after $\pi_\be^{-1}(d)$ in the same row.
-The length of the shorter one of two subintervals is then subtracted from the length of the longer one.
+This transformation of an IET is easier to comprehend in two-row notation (\ref{eq:two-rows-notation}): if the interval with label $\pi_\be^{-1}(d)$ is strictly shorter than the interval with label $\pi_\en^{-1}(d),$ then in the upper row the symbol $\pi_\be^{-1}(d)$ is removed from its rightmost position and inserted into the same row straight to the right of $\pi_\en^{-1}(d),$ and the lower row does not change; if the interval with label $\pi_\be^{-1}(d)$ is strictly longer than the interval with label $\pi_\en^{-1}(d),$ then the upper row does not change, while in the lower row the symbol $\pi_\en^{-1}(d)$ is moved from its rightmost position into the position straight to the right of $\pi_\be^{-1}(d)$ in the same row.
+After this change in the discrete component, the length of the longest one among those two intervals decreases by the value of the length of the shorter one.

-\begin{remark} This transformation is not defined for $v_{\pi_\be^{-1}(d)}=v_{\pi_\en^{-1}(d)}$.
-When doing the Rauzy-Veech induction, it is specifically assumed that such occasions never happen.
-Usually, this is done by imposing the so-called Keane condition (playfully named by Keane himself as `the {\em i.\ d.\ o.\ c.\/} condition'~\cite{Keane75}), which states the following: the (forward) trajectories of the discontinuity points $x_\be(\alpha)$, $\alpha\in\A\backslash\{\pi_\be^{-1}(1)\}$, are totally disjoint.
-The Keane condition implies the minimality of the IET as a dynamical system: each trajectory in it is everywhere dense on the initial interval. \end{remark}
+\begin{remark} The transformation described above is not defined in the case $v_{\pi_\be^{-1}(d)} = v_{\pi_\en^{-1}(d)}.$ When applying Rauzy\,--\,Veech induction it is assumed that such a case never happens.
+Usually this assumption is guaranteed by imposing the Keane condition~\cite{Keane75} formulated as follows: the trajectories of all break points $x_\be(\alpha),$ $\alpha\in\A\backslash\{\pi_\be^{-1}(1)\},$ are mutually disjoint.
+The Keane condition also implies minimality of the IET $(J, f)$: each trajectory of this dynamical system is everywhere dense on the segment $J.$ \end{remark}